angular/angular/aio/content/guide/template-typecheck.md

 ```

 It would be ideal to change the type of `value` here, from `boolean` to `boolean|''`, to match the set of values which are actually accepted by the setter.
-TypeScript requires that both the getter and setter have the same type, so if the getter should return a `boolean` then the setter is stuck with the narrower type.
+TypeScript prior to version 4.3 requires that both the getter and setter have the same type, so if the getter should return a `boolean` then the setter is stuck with the narrower type.

 If the consumer has Angular's strictest type checking for templates enabled, this creates a problem: the empty string `''` is not actually assignable to the `disabled` field, which creates a type error when the attribute form is used.